 Categorical programs are a major component of our district and site services.
-Federal and state categorical programs were created by the legislators to serve the special needs of students that are not covered by the general fund regular education programs.
-Each categorical program comes with its own program intent, rules, regulations, and exemplary practices.
-These funds are specially designed to close the achievement gap that currently exists across our Nation and ensure that all students learn to their fullest potential.
+Federal and state categorical programs were created by legislators to serve the special needs of students not covered by the general fund regular education programs.
+Each categorical program has its own program intent, rules, regulations, and exemplary practices.
+These funds are specially designed to close the achievement gap across our Nation and ensure that all students learn to their fullest potential.